analogdevicesinc/testbenches/docs/testbenches/project_based/ad7616/index.rst

 Offload SPI test
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The offload SPI test verifies the Offload module functionality.
+The Offload SPI test verifies the Offload module functionality.

 The steps of this test are: